robertschaft/laterita/doc/laterita-spec.md

 The method name is unconstrained. `@Operator` names the operator, so `BigDecimal.add`, `Instant.plus` / `minus`, and `Duration.negated` qualify unchanged. `@Operator` is rejected on a `static` method or where arity does not match.
 An operator parameter should be a plain borrow (`@take` / `@mut` discouraged).
 Comparison needs no annotation because implementing `Comparable` is the opt-in.

-Resolve `a OP b` by the static type of the left operand (or for unary `-a`, by `a`).
+`a OP b` is resolved by the static type of the left operand (or for unary `-a`, by `a`).
 If that type supplies the operator applicable to the right operand, the form is the call.
 Otherwise, if both operands are primitive-numeric (including EXT-01 newtypes widened to their base), the built-in operator applies.
 Otherwise it is a type error.
 Resolution never dispatches on the right operand and never inserts implicit conversion.

 Desugaring preserves Java operator precedence.
 So `a + b * c` is `a.add(b.multiply(c))` and `a + b < c` is `a.add(b).compareTo(c) < 0`.
 The desugared call then obeys §1–18 unchanged. `javac` rejects these operators on such types, so the operator spelling is `.lat`-only.